Golden rings: Vonn engaged to Devils' Subban

 Vonn retired from skiing in February, citing persistent pain in both of her knees.
 She won Olympic gold for the United States in the women's downhill in 2010 in Vancouver.
 She also won a bronze in the Super-G that year, and another bronze last year at the Pyeongchang Games.

-Subban, 30, earned a gold medal of his own when Canada won men's ice hockey competition at the Sochi Games in 2014, though he was scratched in all but one game.
-In June, the New Jersey Devils acquired Subban in a trade from the Nashville Predators in June.
+Subban, 30, earned a gold medal of his own when Canada won the men's ice hockey competition at the Sochi Games in 2014, though he was scratched in all but one game.
+In June, the New Jersey Devils acquired Subban in a trade from the Nashville Predators.

 Vonn previously dated golfer Tiger Woods for nearly three years, before the pair split up in 2015.